cardboard-iguana/cardboard-iguana.com/notes/nmap.md

 ### Long Flags

 * `--badsum` — Produce packets with an invalid checksum.
 These should be dropped by normal hosts, but many IDS solutions *respond* to these.
 This can be useful for reconnaissance.
-* `--data-length` — Append random data to nmap TCP packets.
+* `--data-length` — Append random data to nmap TCP packets to ensure that all packets are the same length.
 By default, nmap appends no data after the TCP header; padding this out *can* make scans look more innocuous.
+Values < 24 only effect fragmented packets (since the TCP header is already 24 bytes).
 Disables protocol-specific payloads, which can decrease scan accuracy, particularly for UDP scans.
 * `--dns-servers` — Specify DNS server(s) to use for hostname resolution and reverse lookups.
+* `--ip-options` — Specify the IP “Options” field as either a string of hex-encoded bytes (`\x00`, etc.) or *one* of the shortcut options `R` (record-route), `T` (record-timestamp), `U` (`R` *and* `T`), `L` (loose source routing), and `S` (strict source routing).
+Both `L` and `S` must be followed by a space-separated list of IP addresses to route the packet through (the entire sting must be quoted), and are used to route around security appliances.
 * `--max-parallelism` — The maximum number of probes to run in parallel.
 Overrides `-T`.
 * `--max-rate` — The maximum number of packets/second to send.
 Overrides `-T`.
 * `--min-parallelism` — The minimum number of probes to run in parallel.
 Overrides `-T`.
 * `--min-rate` — The minimum number of packets/second to send.
 Overrides `-T`.
-* `--mtu` — Choose the fragment length for `-f`; should always be a multiple of 8.
+* `--mtu` — Fragment packets into a chosen multiple of 8.
+Setting `--mtu 8` is equivalent to `-f`, and `--mtu 16` is the same as `-ff`.
+* `--proxies` — Use an HTTP or SOCKS4 proxy.
+Specify a comma-separated list to chain proxies together.
 * `--reason` — Show the reason that nmap made a particular identification.
 Kinda fun.
 * `--scan-delay` — Add a delay (in milliseconds) between ports/hosts.
 Helpful for IDS evasion, but makes things *slow*.
 * `--scanflags` — Specify the TCP flags used to probe ports during a scan using URG, PSH, RST, SYN, ACK, FIN (e.g., `--scanflags URGPSHFIN` is the same as `-sX`).
 Overrides the explicit scanning options in the following sections.